OpenTermsArchive/contrib-versions/Whatsapp/Terms of Service.md

 *   We may amend or update these Payments Terms.
 We will provide you notice of amendments to our Payments Terms, as appropriate, and update the “Last Modified” date at the top of our Payments Terms.
 Your continued use of Payments confirms your acceptance of our Payments Terms, as amended.
 If you do not agree to our Payments Terms, as amended, you must stop using Payments.
 Please review our Payments Terms from time to time.

+UPI Terms Required by NPCI

+**What is NPCI?**

+NPCI is an authorized payment system operator by RBI.
+NPCI owns and operates the UPI payment system.

+**What is a PSP bank?**

+PSP is the banking company authorized to act as a Payment Service Provider (PSP) under the UPI framework.
+PSP engages the TPAP to provide UPI services to the end-user customers.

+**What are TPAPs?**

+Third Party Application Provider (TPAP) is the entity that provides the UPI compliant app to the end-user customers to facilitate UPI based payment transactions.

+**What is a customer’s bank?**

+The bank where the end-user customer maintains his/her account and has linked the account for the purpose of debiting/crediting the payment transactions made through UPI.

+**Who is an end-user customer?**

+The end-user customer is the individual who uses UPI payment facility to send and receive payments.

+**UPI Participants’ Roles and Responsibilities.** You can find more information about the roles and responsibilities of UPI participants here.

+We hereby confirm that:

+1. We, WhatsApp, are a TPAP authorized by NPCI to facilitate payments through ICICI Bank.
+We are a service provider and we participate in UPI through PSP bank.

+2. We are bound by the tripartite agreement entered with the sponsor PSP, ICICI Bank, and NPCI.
+We are responsible for facilitating grievances / complaints resolution of the customers on-boarded on our UPI application.

+3. We shall be the first point of contact for all UPI related grievances/complaints for customers on-boarded by us.
+In case the complaint/grievance remains unresolved, the next level for escalation will be the PSP Bank, followed by the bank (where you maintain the account) and NPCI in the same order.
+After exercising these options, you can approach the Banking Ombudsman and / or the Ombudsman for Digital Complaints, as the case may be.

+You can learn more about the dispute redressal mechanism here.

 WhatsApp Payments Privacy Policy - IndiaLast modified: July 9, 2018 (archived versions)